david-drew/OpenVINO-Custom-Layers/2019.r2.0/ReadMe.Linux.2019.r2.md

 The Intel® Distribution of OpenVINO™ toolkit includes the [Model Optimizer](https://docs.openvinotoolkit.org/2019_R2/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html).
 This tutorial uses a TensorFlow framework model and assumes that you have already configured the Model Optimizer for use with TensorFlow.
 If you did not configure the Model Optimizer for all the frameworks or not for TensorFlow explicitly during installation, be sure to do so following the steps for [Configuring the Model Optimizer](https://docs.openvinotoolkit.org/2019_R2/_docs_MO_DG_prepare_model_Config_Model_Optimizer.html) before proceeding.

-After installing the Intel® Distribution of OpenVINO™ toolkit, the *classification_sample* executable binary will be located in the directory *~/inference_engine_samples_build/intel64/Release*.
-This tutorial will use the *classification_sample* executable to run the example model.
+After installing the Intel® Distribution of OpenVINO™ toolkit, the *classification_sample_async* executable binary will be located in the directory *~/inference_engine_samples_build/intel64/Release*.
+This tutorial will use the *classification_sample_async* executable to run the example model.

 # Custom Layers
 Custom layers are neural network model layers that are not natively supported by a given model framework.
 This tutorial demonstrates how to run inference on topologies featuring custom layers allowing you to plug in your own implementation for existing or completely new layers.